deriv-com/deriv-com-v2/README.md

 ```

 ## - Step 3: Build/Run projects
 Inside the apps folder there can be multiple projects.
-Check `package.json` file to setup custome commands for each projects.
+Check `package.json` file to setup custom commands for each projects.
 To run `HK` project

 Develop HK Project:
 `npm run dev:hk`